Kuusakoski Recycling has installed a new CEO to run its U.S. business as the company evaluates its operations and the evolving e-scrap marketplace.

 Kneller said the company will continue its core CRT glass business going forward and reiterated it would aim to provide multiple options to its various partners — not simply storage.

-“Right now, we are stilling moving strong with our glass operations and we aren’t looking to change that,” Kneller said.
+“Right now, we are still moving strong with our glass operations and we aren’t looking to change that,” Kneller said.
 “If anything, we just want to offer our customers a little bit more of a menu-based selection of different processes they can utilize.”

 Kneller also noted the company will look to expand its U.S. sourcing of material beyond CRT-containing devices.